wp-plugins/amr-users/readme.txt

 OR

 1. Download and Unzip the folder into your wordpress plugins folder.
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Manage the plugin through the settings screen.
+3. Default listings available in the user submenu
+4. Configure or add listings the settings panel.

 == Frequently Asked Questions ==